One Method to Solve all Stock Problems on LeetCode

 }

-With the guidance of state transition equations and clear variable names, I believe you will find it easy to understand.
-Actually, we could make it deliberately obscure by replacing the four variables with a, b, c, d
+Guided by the state transition equations and clearly defined variable names, you should find it easy to understand.
+In fact, we could obscure things by replacing the four variables above with a, b, c, d

 .
-This way, when others see your code, they might be shocked and hold you in high regard.
+This way, when others see your code, they will be amazed and hold you in high regard.

-Question 6: Look at LeetCode Problem 188, "Best Time to Buy and Sell Stock IV," where k
+For the sixth problem, refer to LeetCode problem 188 "Best Time to Buy and Sell Stock IV", where k

-can be any number given by the problem:
+can be any number as given in the problem:

 You are given an integer array prices